 It’s however surprising how finding cheap flights to a given destination can still be such a frustrating and time-consuming task.

-While you don’t need to be a computer wiz or hack an airline website to get these great deals, you do need to use the right tools on the right timing.
 Not only the websites to look for are more than many, finding the best time to buy flight tickets is also a headache.

-In this article I’ll go through the key online tips and hacks to save you time and money when you book your next flight.
+But mastering the art of online flight hacking is one of the best travel tips I can share.
+So in this article I’ll go through the key online tips and hacks to save you time and money when you book your next flight.
 The sole purpose of this is to maximize YOUR probability of getting a good deal.
 Sounds good?
 Let’s take off!

 1Don’t Reveal Your Secrets Easily